 Expenditures for research & development are expenses as incurred.
 Such costs are required to be expensed until the point that technological feasibility is established.
-The Company incurred \$5,535 and \$0 in research and development costs for the three months ended December 31, 2009 and 2008, respectively.
+The Company incurred \$-0- and \$-0- research and development costs for the three months periods ended December 31, 2010 and 2009, respectively which were expensed.